-RMB Asset Management Small Cap Core Composite // GIPS Report
+RMB Asset Management

+SMID Cap Core Composite // GIPS Report

 Organization | RMB Capital Management, LLC ("RMB Capital") is an independent investment advisor registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940 and established in 2005.
 The GIPS firm is defined as RMB Asset Management ("RMB AM"), a division of RMB Capital Management, LLC.
 Previously, the firm was defined as RMB Capital and was redefined on January 1, 2016 to only include the asset management business due to the difference in how its investment strategies and services are offered.
-RMB AM claims compliance with the Global investment Performance Standards (GIPS) and has prepared and presented this report in compliance with the GIPS standards.
+RMB AM claims compliance with the Global investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
 RMB AM has been independently verified for the periods April 1, 2005 through December 31, 2020.
 The verification report(s) is/are available upon request.
 A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
 Verification provides assurance on whether the firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
 Verification does not provide assurance on the accuracy of any specific performance report.

-Description | The Small Cap Core Strategy product reflects the performance of fully discretionary equity accounts, which have an investment objective of long-term growth using a portfolio of primarily small-cap stocks and for comparison purposes is measured against the Russell 2000 index.
-The inception date of the Small Cap Composite is April 30, 1999 and the Composite was created on March 31, 2002.
-The composite includes small cap equity portfolios invested in undervalued companies as suggested by RMB Capital's proprietary economic return framework, with relatively small market capitalizations (generally under \$2.5 billion at the time of initial purchase) and with both growth and value attributes.
+Description | The SMID Cap Core Strategy product reflects the performance of fully discretionary equity accounts, which have an investment objective of long-term growth that target investments in companies with relatively small market capitalizations (generally between \$500 million and \$10 billion at the time of initial purchase), that are undervalued as suggested by RMB Capital's proprietary economic return framework.
+For comparison purposes is measured against the Russell 2500\ index.
+The inception date of the SMID Cap Composite is March 31, 2004 and the Composite was created on March 31, 2004.
 Valuations and returns are computed and stated in U.S. Dollars.
 Effective November 2021, Jeff Madden is no longer a portfolio manager for the strategy.
 There is no change to the strategy's investment process.

-^{}RMB Capital acquired the composite by combining with IronBridge Capital Management on June 24, 2017.
+\RMB Capital acquired the composite by combining with IronBridge Capital Management on June 24, 2017.
 Firm assets prior to 2017 are not presented as the composite was not part of the firm.
 RMB Capital acquired the composite by combining with IronBridge Capital Management on June 24, 2017.
 Composite performance prior to that date was achieved by IronBridge Capital Management.

-Fees | The standard management fee is 1% of assets annually, which is also our highest applicable fee.
+Fees | The standard management fee is 0.90% of assets annually, which is also the highest applicable fee.
 Actual investment advisory fees incurred by clients may vary.
 Composite performance is presented on a gross-of-fees and net-of-fees basis and includes the reinvestment of all income.
-For periods prior to 2018, net returns are computed by subtracting the highest applicable fee (1% on an annual basis, or 0.083% monthly) on a monthly basis from the gross composite monthly return, and the resulting monthly net figures are compounded to calculate the annual net return.
+For periods prior to 2018, net returns are computed by subtracting the highest applicable fee (0.90% on an annual basis, or 0.075% monthly) on a monthly basis from the gross composite monthly return, and the resulting monthly net figures are compounded to calculate the annual net return.
 Beginning in 2018, net returns are reduced by actual management fees and transactions costs incurred.
 The annual composite dispersion is an asset-weighted standard deviation calculated for the accounts in the Composite the entire year.
 Prior to 2018, internal dispersion was calculated using the equal weighted standard deviation for the accounts in the Composite the entire year.
 Risk measures presented are calculated using gross-of-fees performance.
 Policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.